Brazil downgraded to junk rating by S&P, deepening woes

 Finance Minister Joaquim Levy responded by saying the government would in the coming weeks send to Congress proposed savings measures to guarantee a primary budget surplus in 2016 - a reversal from late last month in which Rousseff proposed a budget that forecast a deficit.

-Planning Minister Nelson Barbosa said the government would continue to honour its financial commitments.
+Planning Minister Nelson Barbosa said the government would continue to honor its financial commitments.

 Still, the downgrade caught Rousseff's economic team by surprise.
 One person at the finance ministry, who requested anonymity, said it was too early to determine how it will affect the government's austerity efforts.